emqx/emqx-docs/en_US/security/authz/authz.md

 ### Placeholders in configurations

-Configuration templates can be filled with client information such ad client ID and user name at runtime.
+Configuration templates can be filled with client information such as client ID and user name at runtime.

 The following placeholders are available:
 * `${clientid}` — clientid of the client.